10 Things to Do in Marrakech in May

 • Traditional songs and dances

-• A beauty contest where a woman is crowned Miss Roses.
+• A beauty contest where a woman is crowned Miss Roses

-Book a tour to Ouarzazate
+Book an excursion to Ouarzazate

 3. Enjoy a day trip to Essaouira

-Waves lapping the ramparts of Essaouira| ©Doug Knuth
+Waves crashing against the walls of Essaouira| ©Doug Knuth

-Waves lapping the ramparts of Essaouira| ©Doug Knuth
+Waves crashing against the walls of Essaouira| ©Doug Knuth

-Book a tour to Essaouira
+Book an excursion to Essaouira

 Transahara Festival| ©Sebastian Mulleart